Expungement Missouri: How to Clear Your Criminal Record

 Who Can Expunge DWI Offenses?

 Certain DWI offenders are eligible for expungement in Missouri.
-The law states that first-time offenders who have pleaded guilty or been convicted of misdemeanor DWI qualify for getting their record expunged.
+Missouri law allows first-time offenders who have pleaded guilty or been convicted of misdemeanor DWI qualify for getting their record expunged.
 However, this does not apply to people who were driving a commercial vehicle when they were arrested for DWI.
 It also does not apply to people who have been convicted of another intoxication-related offense since the time of their first offense.

 It’s important to note that DWI offenders cannot immediately ask for their records to be expunged following a conviction or guilty plea.
 The law specifically states that DWI offenders must wait at least 10 years before they file a petition for expungement.

 The first step is applying for the process of getting your offense violation or infraction record expunged in the same court where you plead guilty or were convicted.
 After the paperwork is processed, the court will schedule a hearing within 30 days.
 In the hearing, the court may accept evidence and hear testimony about the offense listed in the petition.
 During this hearing, the judge will determine whether or not you are eligible for expungement.

 They not only consider the petitioner’s habits and conduct and suspended imposition of sentence, but also check records of related offenses violations.
 If you meet the criteria and there are no objections from law enforcement agencies, the judge will approve your request to expunge your DWI record.